phudak3/ckeditor5-emoji/README.md

 - Places
 - Symbols

-You can choose specific categories or import all.
+You can choose specific categories or import all of them.